falkr/designscience/pages/preparation.md

 </table>

 :aside: Difference between design problems and knowledge questions.
-Adapted from <span class="citation" data-cites="Wieringa:2014">[@Wieringa:2014]</span>
+Adapted from (Wieringa 2014).</span>

 Often, students (and supervisors) are not aware of the distinction and